 - And so on.

-Remember to download these tips on a free, printable summary sheet for your reference.
-You’ll even find 5 extra power tips to help build your Twitter followers as quickly as possible.
+Remember to download this cheatsheet now to help you increase your Twitter followers the right way (without losing your account or credibility).
+The cheatsheet includes 5 extra power tips to help you build your Twitter followers as quickly as possible.

 This is partly because a new account is less appealing for others to follow when you only have a few followers yourself.